LeoEmVee/movie-api-fetch/README.md

 # To run locally

+- Environment: You will need a NEXT_PUBLIC_API_KEY key from TMDB (requires sign up): https://www.themoviedb.org/.
+There you will get the paths to NEXT_PUBLIC_PIC_ID and NEXT_PUBLIC_API_URL as well

+Then:

 - `npm i`
 - `npm run dev`
-- You will need an API key from TMDB (requires sign up): https://www.themoviedb.org/.
-There you will get the paths to PIC_ID and API_URL as well

 # To do